Robust Weighted Triangulation of Causal Effects Under Model Uncertainty: Discussion and Conclusion

 In this work we proposed a general framework for triangulating causal effects that uses data-driven weights based on measures of model validity.
 We showed that our triangulation functional trades robustness to causal model misspecification in exchange for some modest bias, as well as additional assumptions like faithfulness and background knowledge.
 That is, while robustness through triangulation is desirable, our framework is not without limitations.

+Faithfulness, in particular, is an assumption that is often contested in the causal discovery literature.
+While violations of faithfulness are rare in a measure-theoretic sense \citep{meek1995strong, boeken2024bayesian}, near violations of faithfulness can be fairly frequent \citep{uhler2013geometry}.
+In our framework, near violations of faithfulness can result in small $\varepsilon$ in Theorem~\ref{thm:robustness} and thus large bias.
+Analysis for cases where $\varepsilon$ shrinks with $n$ would provide deeper understanding of the impact of near violations of faithfulness.
+This is an area of potential future research.

-We also developed inference strategies for the triangulation functional, demonstrating their performance through numerical studies and a data application.
+We also developed inference strategies with frequentist guarantees for our proposed triangulation functional, and demonstrated their performance through numerical studies and a data application.
 This included challenging scenarios in which the plurality of models vote similarly on an incorrect causal effect.
-Future work may focus on sensitivity analysis of the bias of our estimator, deriving other practical scenarios in which the framework can be used, and data-driven selection of the kernel parameter $a$.
+Extensions to this may focus on sensitivity analysis, deriving other practical scenarios in which the framework can be used, and data-driven selection of the kernel parameter $a$.
+Another interesting avenue for future research is to incorporate ideas from Bayesian paradigms for model averaging into our framework, particularly those which provide robustness to unfaithfulness and the need for point identification \citep{silva2016causal}.

 In this supplement we provide proofs that were omitted from the main paper for space, as well as details of data generating processes and the specific estimators used in our numerical experiments and data application.